SemperFenix/boilerPlate/readme.md

           /* Modules */
-          "module": "ESNext" /* Specify what module code is generated. */, "rootDir": "./src" /* Specify the root folder within your source files. */,
-          // "moduleResolution": "node",                       /* Specify how TypeScript looks up a file from a given module specifier. */
+          "module": "ESNext" /* Specify what module code is generated. */, "rootDir": "./src" /* Specify the root folder within your source files. */, "moduleResolution": "node" /* Specify how TypeScript looks up a file from a given module specifier. */,
           // "baseUrl": "./",                                  /* Specify the base directory to resolve non-relative module names. */
           // "paths": {},                                      /* Specify a set of entries that re-map imports to additional lookup locations. */
           // "rootDirs": [],                                   /* Allow multiple folders to be treated as one when resolving modules. */